Smiling woman with curly blonde hair in a forest, wearing a light-colored sleeveless shirt and a small green backpack with a water bottle.

 My hair didn’t always look like this.
 Something must have changed.

-My immersion in the scientific community has highlighted something generalized advice online cannot address: the highly individual nature of our bodies’ needs, especially when signs of imbalance begin to appear.
+My immersion in the scientific community has shown me what generalized advice online cannot address: the highly individualized needs of our bodies, especially when signs of imbalance begin to appear.

 Hair is often described as a barometer of internal health.
-Changes in hair growth and quality often accompany other changes occurring within the body.
+Changes in growth and quality tend to accompany other shifts within the body.
+Some are a natural part of being alive; others reflect underlying conditions or modifiable factors worth investigating and nutrition is the foundation underneath it all.

 “I built the science-based nutrition program I wish had existed when I was trying to support my hair health from within.”

-This systems-oriented view of nutrition was central to my Master of Science training in Nutrition, Healthspan, and Longevity at the University of Southern California (USC) Leonard Davis School of Gerontology, where I studied aging biology and the role of nutrition as a modifiable factor in delaying and slowing functional aging—and in some cases, restoring aspects of physiological function.
+This systems-oriented view of nutrition was central to my Master of Science training in Nutrition, Healthspan, and Longevity at the University of Southern California (USC) Leonard Davis School of Gerontology, where I studied aging biology and the role of nutrition as a modifiable factor in how the body grows, repairs, and sustains itself over time.

-My training emphasized the cellular and molecular mechanisms that drive systemic aging, including nutrient-sensing pathways, metabolic and immune regulation, and their intersection with genetics and evolutionary biology.
-This mechanistic foundation, and the role of diet as a key modulator of these processes, was deeply shaped while studying under leading longevity researcher Valter Longo, PhD in Genoa, Italy.
+My training emphasized the cellular and molecular mechanisms that shape aging and long-term health, including cellular senescence, nutrient-sensing pathways, metabolic and immune regulation, and the ways these systems intersect with genetics and evolutionary biology.
+This mechanistic foundation, along with my understanding of diet as a key modulator of long-term health, was deeply shaped while studying under leading longevity researcher Valter Longo, PhD, in Genoa, Italy.

 I believe in the principles behind this work because they are grounded in science, shaped by my training, and practiced in my own life every day.